frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 About a year after John Paul passed away, there was a conference in Rome where a journalist talked about how the media coverage of his death had set a new record.

-He said there was something like 64,000 articles about the death and funeral of John Paul II all over the world---and that doesn\'t mean the same article was photocopied 64,000 times, but 64,000 different articles.
+He said there was something like 64,000 articles about the death and funeral of John Paul II all over the world---and that doesn't mean the same article was photocopied 64,000 times, but 64,000 different articles.

 It was a media record because the next record involved the re-election of President Bush, which had 4,000.

 These little details give us an insight into this great Pope; what we have witnessed.

-He put an image of Our Lady, *Mater Ecclesiae--*Mother of the Church, in St. Peter\'s Square.
+He put an image of Our Lady, *Mater Ecclesiae--*Mother of the Church, in St. Peter's Square.
 He dedicated a church in Rome to St. Josemaría.

 He broke the mold in many things.
-Pope Benedict says, "John Paul aroused new enthusiasm for Christ and His Church" (Benedict XVI, *Letter on the Centenary of the Birth of St. John Paul II*, May 4, 2020).
+Pope Benedict says, "John Paul aroused new enthusiasm for Christ and his Church" (Benedict XVI, *Letter on the Centenary of the Birth of St. John Paul II*, May 4, 2020).
 And now the baton has been passed to each of us.

 He was deeply touched by the message of Faustina Kowalska, a nun from Krakow, who emphasized Divine Mercy as an essential center of Christian faith.

 And so there were so many things.
-He said that the teaching of the Second Vatican Council would give us many graces and food for thought for many years to come (cf. John Paul II, Apostolic Letter, *Novo millennio ineunte*, Point 57, January 6, 2001).
+He said that the teaching of the Second Vatican Council would give us many graces and food for thought for many years to come (*cf*.
+John Paul II, Apostolic Letter, *Novo millennio ineunte*, Point 57, January 6, 2001).

 We could ask St. John Paul on this, his feast day, for many favors: for the Holy Father, for Pope Emeritus Benedict XVI, for their intentions, for all the battles the Holy Father has to fight each day in the world.